Shraddha-190/MaRS-Task-1/README.md

 Circuit explanation:

 The circuit uses Arduino Uno R3 board to control all the electronic components using programming logic.
-Then the LEDs are connected to three different digital pins and are connected to resistors to limit current flow to protect LEDs from burning.And then the circuit is completed by connecting the other side to ground.
+Then the LEDs are connected to three different digital pins and are connected to 220 ohm resistors to limit current flow to protect LEDs from burning.And then the circuit is completed by connecting the other side to ground.

 ## Question-2
 [Tinkercad simulation-Q2](https://www.tinkercad.com/things/6M2NQFIm6n8-mars-question-2ec25i2022/editel?returnTo=https%3A%2F%2Fwww.tinkercad.com%2Fdashboard%2Fdesigns%2Fcircuits&sharecode=HEarIVdlxkexyREgVeB30WIAsI7TyXM5oun7SJAxRME)